 A Vanity Fair writer offers an intimate, inside look at the people of Lehman Brothers, the venerable Wall Street investment bank whose record-setting bankruptcy is widely credited with triggering the meltdown of 2008.
 Like the close-up portraits of the rich and famous that often appear in the pages of her magazine, this book is nothing more, and nothing less, than a character study of homo sapiens wallstreetianus.
 It’s brilliantly done.

-Hell’s Cartel by Diarmiud Jeffreys is the most compelling of the eight books listed below.
+Hell’s Cartel by Diarmiud Jeffreys is the most compelling of the nine books listed below.

 Most observers of the emergence of what has come to be called “conservatism” in America locate its roots in the 1950s, 60s, and 70s.
 In Right Out of California: The 1930s and the Big Business Roots of Modern Conservatism, historian Kathryn Olmsted argues that the origins of the movement lie instead in the blood-stained labor conflicts in California’s Central Valley and Imperial Valley in the years before World War II.
 Ostensibly, the growers were fighting Communism, which was far from always the case.